 - is a 'mixed use' site – one with both residential units and holiday units

-If you own a site that only has holiday units and isn't licensed to have permanent residents, you won't need a licence under the new system.
+If you own a site that only has holiday units and isn't licensed to have permanent residents, you will not need a licence under the new system.

 Applying for a new licence

-The new site licensing system is run by local authorities.
-If you want to apply for a licence, contact your local authority and ask to speak to officials responsible for licensing of mobile home sites with permanent residents.
+The new site licensing system is run by local councils.
+If you want to apply for a licence, contact your local council and ask to speak to officials responsible for licensing of mobile home sites with permanent residents.

-This is usually part of the Planning Department or Environmental Services Department, but it may be different depending on the authority area.
+This is usually part of the Planning Department or Environmental Services Department, but it may be different depending on the council area.

 You may have to pay a fee for your new site licence.
-This will be set by your local authority – ask them for more information.
+This will be set by your local council – ask them for more information.

 Fit and proper person test